Elementary Real Analysis: Infinities, neighborhoods, limits

-The elements of $\R^*$ are denoted by $A$, $B$, $K$ and $L$.
-In the next definition we take the arithmetic in the ordered field $\R_{\mathrm{OF}}$ for granted.
-In an expression containing $k$ infinities $\pm\infty$ or $\mp\infty$ (or other symbols with signs), the selection of \underline{equal signs } means the selection of all upper, or all lower, signs.
-The selection of \underline{independent signs } means the selection of all $2^k$ combinations of signs.
+Elements in $\R^*$ are denoted by $A$, $B$, $K$, and $L$.
+If an expression contains $k$ symbols $\pm\infty$, $\mp\infty$, or other symbols involving $\pm$ and $\mp$, then selecting \underline{same signs } means the two choices of either all upper or all lower signs.
+Selecting \underline{any signs } means the $2^k$ choices of all signs.